reachsak/LLM-XR_Multimodal_AI_Assistant/README.md

 [![Watch the demo video 2](https://img.youtube.com/vi/-Nxg_IkAl_c/0.jpg)](https://www.youtube.com/watch?v=-Nxg_IkAl_c)
 *Click on the image to view the video.*

-## Project Overview

-This project focuses on developing LLM-based AI agents and extended reality (XR) applications to enhance smart building control.
-Leveraging open-source models and Unity 3D, the project integrates the LLaVA vision language model, as well as open-source Text-to-Speech (TTS) and Speech-to-Text (STT) models.
-The application is designed for the Microsoft HoloLens 2, featuring AI-powered voice chat and image understanding capabilities.

-## Manuscript
-Under preparation...

 ### Key Features

 - **LLM-Based AI Agents:** Utilizes advanced language models for intelligent interaction and control.